Alimony Reform and Retirement

 It is important to note that the amended statute states for all applications for retirement, the assets distributed among the parties by the divorce or dissolution judgment shall not be considered by the court for determining the payor’s capability to pay alimony post retirement.

-If you have any questions in reference to NJ alimony reform and retirement, call Peter Van Aulen today at 201-845-7400 for a consultation.
+If you have any questions in reference to NJ alimony reform and retirement, call Peter Van Aulen today at 201-845-7400 for a free initial consultation.